SolidOS/solidos/documentation/guidelines/dependencies_and_release_guidelines.md

 - `npm update` which updates ONLY safe minor and patch versions
 - `npx npm-check-updates -u` which also updates major versions

-- it is also good to run a `npm audit` from time to time and run a `npm audit fix --force`
+- it is also good to run an `npm audit` from time to time, and run a `npm audit fix --force` as needed

 ## Checklist upon relase of a new SolidOS stack